O2 CZ Telco-Based

 The credit score indicates whether a client is a suitable candidate for getting a loan or for other kinds of reliable business interaction.
 It is mainly used by institutions such as banks, but also telecommunication and insurance companies as well as some online stores.

-Fig.1: Decision-making using one (up) vs two credit scores (down).
-Blue points are non-defaulting customers, yellow are defaulting customers, the red points show missclassified customers.
+Fig.1: Decision-making using one (up) vs two credit scores (down). non-defaulting customers defaulting customers missclassified customers.

 We are supplier for banks and other institutions